Is this Program Right for You?

 * Ayurveda and Indian Traditions of Healing

-Students interested in Indian Studies can take a variety of courses offered directly in Manipal's Study Abroad Programme (SAP).
+Students interested in Indian Studies can take a variety of courses offered directly in Manipal's Study Abroad Program (SAP).

 The SAP curriculum offers a total of 15 credit hours per semester.
 Possible course options include:

 * Contemporary Indian Society (required – 3 credits)

 * Four electives from among the general Indian Studies SAP offerings (3 credits each– total of 12 credits)

 o SAP004 Strategy and Practice of Indian Foreign Policy

 All courses are subject to availability and require a minimum student enrollment to be offered.

 View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 The IFSA Global and Public Health program is based at Manipal University, a premier private university known throughout India and around the world for its strong medical college and health science programs.
 The university has over 18,000 graduate and undergraduate students, including 3,500 students from countries in the Middle East, Europe, Australia and other parts of Asia.